10 Royal Family Holiday Traditions You Might Want to Steal Yourself

 Going to church

 On Christmas morning, the royal family actually attends two church services.
-First, Her Majesty receives communion privately from her own chaplain, according to Express—just one of the many fascinating facts about Queen Elizabeth II.
+First, Her Majesty receives communion privately from her own chaplain, according to Express.
 Then, the rest of the family walks to St. Mary Magdalene Church for a public service while the Queen follows in a Bentley.
 Those who have stuck around for New Year’s also attend a service at Sandringham on New Year’s Day.
-In the spring, they’ll hold an Easter service in Windsor Castle.
+In the spring, they'll hold an Easter service in Windsor Castle.
+Here are 10 of the most shocking royal feuds in history.

 During the Easter service, the doors of Windsor Castle are open for locals.
 After the service, local children present Her Majesty with a bouquet of flowers.
-Check out these other cool Easter traditions from around the world.
+Here are 21 candid, rarely seen photos of the royal family.

 Celebrating two birthdays

 While birthdays aren’t exactly holidays, we sure like to treat them like it.
 How would you feel if you got to celebrate your big day twice a year?
 If you’re a British royal, you can.
 Ever since 1748, monarchs have let their actual birthdays go by and celebrated on a warm summer Saturday instead.
 For instance, Queen Elizabeth II was actually born April 21, but she typically holds her Trooping the Colour birthday parade on the second Saturday in June.
-Here’s the real reason why the Queen celebrates two birthdays.
+These are the 10 royal birthday traditions you didn't know existed.